 The pharmacy has enough staff.
 Team members are well trained for their roles.
 They keep their skills and knowledge up to date and are supported in their development.
-The pharmacy gives its trainees protected time to learn.
 Team members suggest and make changes to improve their services.
 They communicate well with each other.

-Staffing levels were adequate on the day of the inspection and consisted of a locum pharmacist and three NVQ2 level pharmacy advisors, one of whom was a trainee.
-The team had a good rapport and felt they could usually manage the workload with no undue stress and pressure.
+Staffing levels were adequate on the day of the inspection and consisted of the RP, and NVQ2 level pharmacy advisors, one of whom was the store manager.
+A third pharmacy advisor was working but had taken an extended break and was not seen during the inspection.
+The team had a good rapport and felt they could manage the workload with no undue stress and pressure.
 The staff had clearly defined roles and accountabilities, and tasks and responsibilities were allocated to individuals on a daily basis.
 Rotas were completed in advance to plan for absences, which were usually covered rearranging shifts, or by part-time staff increasing their hours.
 In an emergency, the manager would call on support from other local stores.

 The pharmacy team reported that they were allocated protected time to learn during working hours.
 Resources accessed included the 30-minute tutors supplied by the company, e-Learning and CPPE packages and revised SOPs.
-The trainee pharmacy advisor was allocated one hour per week to complete her learning.
-Her records of completed training were seen on the company e-Learning portal.
 Staff were set yearly development plans and received regular ad-hoc feedback on their performance.
 Staff were seen to offer appropriate advice when selling medicines over the counter and were observed referring to the pharmacist when additional information was required.

-The staff felt able to raise concerns and give feedback to the store manager and the regular RP, both of whom they found to be receptive to ideas and suggestions.
+The staff felt able to raise concerns and give feedback to the store manager and the RP, both of whom they found to be receptive to ideas and suggestions.
 Team members were aware of the escalation process for concerns and a whistleblowing policy was in place.
-The RP said that she had not been set any specific targets whilst she was working in the pharmacy.
-She said she would only undertake services such as MURs that were clinically appropriate.
+The RP described that he felt supported by the store manager and the stores in the wider area.
+He was in regular communication with pharmacists working in nearby stores.
+The RP said the targets set were manageable and that they did not impede his professional judgement.
+He would only undertake services such as MURs that were clinically appropriate.

-Principle 3 - Premises ✓ Standards met
+Principle 3 - Premises Standards met